Nutrition with an Ostomy

 |Color Changes||Asparagus, beets, food colorings, iron pills, licorice, red jello, strawberries, tomato sauce|

-*Mainly applies to ileostomy.
+*Mainly applies to an ileostomy.
 People with an ileostomy are at greater risk for

 stoma blockage/obstruction.
 These food types should be eaten with caution and not introduced into the